erichs/composure/README.md

   $ cat servers.txt | grep down | mail -s "down server(s)" admin@here.com
 ```

-Composure helps by letting your quickly draft simple shell functions, breaking down
+Composure helps by letting you quickly draft simple shell functions, breaking down
 your long pipe filters and complex commands into readable and reusable chunks.

 ### Draft first, ask questions later

 Once you've crafted your gem of a command, don't throw it away!
 Use 'draft ()'
-and give it a good name.
-This stores your last command as a function you can
+and give it a [good name](http://martinfowler.com/bliki/TwoHardThings.html).
+This stores your last command as a function you can reuse later.
+Think of it
-reuse later.
-Think of it like a rough draft.
+like a rough draft.

 ```bash
   $ cat servers.txt